How to follow recipes

 200g pumpkin puree

+Mix together the flour, sugar, salt, yeast, tumeric, pumpkin puree, levain, eggs, and milk.
 Knead dough until good gluten structure forms (anywhere from 15-30 minutes depending on mixer).
 Sometimes, with a heavily enriched dough (lots of sugar and butter), giving the dough a couple 5-minute breaks can improve structure with less mixing.
-Once dough is developed, add soft butter in stages until fully absorbed into dough.
+Once the dough develops, add soft butter in stages until fully absorbed into dough.
 Bulk ferment for 1 hour before placing in fridge to stiffen for easier handling of dough.
 Divide and shape.
 If baking into rolls, egg wash surfaces.
 Bake somewhere between 350F-400F.